larissa-siy/my-python-platformer-game/README.md

 In this project, I will deploy a Python web application on Azure using Infrastructure as Code principles, leveraging Azure DevOps for CI/CD pipelines.
 We will use Terraform for infrastructure provisioning, YAML for configuration, and Azure services for hosting the web application.

-Skills Demonstrated:

-- Experience working with a broad set of cloud services
-- Scripting in Bash and PowerShell
-- Infrastructure as Code: Azure DevOps, Terraform
-- Configuration-driven approaches through YAML or JSON
-- Understanding of security principles and cloud networking

 Project Steps:

 **Set up Azure resources: